How To Stop Hating Your Body

 Posted Sep 09, 2014

-1. Who’s dissatisfied with your body?
-A first step in recovering is to figure out the source of your body dissatisfaction.
+1. Who is dissatisfied with your body?
+The first step is to figure out the source of your body dissatisfaction.
 Are you dissatisfied with your body or is someone else dissatisfied with your body?
 Perhaps your mother has ideas on how you should look, your best friend, or your spouse?
-Knowing the difference will reveal whether this is a body dissatisfaction issue or a relationship issue.
+Knowing the difference will reveal whether this is a body dissatisfaction problem or a relationship problem.
 When your bad feelings are coming from another person, don't inherit those feelings from them, deal with the relationship problem that is at the root.
 If the source is you, see the next steps.

-2. Avoid the cues!
+2. Avoid the reminders.
 Media images heavily influence our internal beauty standards and the bar is ever rising.
 Exposing yourself to these unrealistic images will intensify your sense of body dissatisfaction.
-By all means avoid: fashion magazines, Hollywood magazine shows (e.g., Access Hollywood), celebrity award shows, television and movies that emphasize unrealistic beauty ideals, and celebrity/Hollywood culture in general.
+By all means avoid fashion magazines, Hollywood magazine shows (Access Hollywood), celebrity award shows, television and movies that emphasize unrealistic beauty ideals, and celebrity/Hollywood culture in general.
 Often we find ourselves drawn to this media out of curiosity and fascination, but this habit is more destructive than you realize.
 Ban these activities.
 Now.

 4. Play your strengths.
 Related to above, once you identify your physical wheelhouse, find opportunities to show it off.
 Are you strong?
 Hit the weights at the gym.
-Good dancer?
+Are you a good dancer?
 Take a class to show off your moves.
 Used to be a slugger on the field?
 Hit the batting cages with friends.
-This is a huge body confidence builder!
+This is a huge body confidence builder.

 7. TLC.
 Sometimes we neglect aspects of our lives we dislike.
 For example, the person who hates their job slogs through the day, putting in the least effort necessary until it’s time to go home.
 Is this your approach to your body?
 Even if you hate the way your body looks, take the best care of it as possible.
 Give it the exercise, sleep, and good nutrition it deserves.
 When body dissatisfaction leads to body neglect, a vicious cycle is created that leads to poor physical and mental health.